indigo-dc/wattson/gitbook/user.md

 ```

 ## Flags
-Flags can be used with any command and chagne the behaviour of the client:
+Flags can be used with any command and change the behaviour of the client:
 - `--json` encode the received information using json
 - `--protver=X` set the protocol version to X, supported are 0, 1 and 2 (default: 2)
   - 0 is used for TTS up to version 0.4.x